Leg Exercises With Ankle Weights Anyone Can Do

 What I love about using ankles weights for working out is that they are so simple to add to any exercise to create more resistance and challenge yourself more than you normally would.
-They are also not intrusive where they get in the way of your movements.
+They are also not intrusive where they get in the way of your movements during your workout.
 What I would like to do is show you guys various exercises you can do at home with them to strengthen your abs, legs and butt muscles.

-With the exercises I am going to suggest below you will want to use ankle weights that are 1-5lbs in weight.
-All of these of course can be done without weights as well and you and work your way into using weights as you get strong enough to do so.
+With the resistance exercises I am going to suggest below you will want to use ankle weights that are 1-5lbs in weight.
+All of these of course can be done without weights.
+You can work your way into using weights as you get strong enough to do so.
+All of these are great for protecting against future injuries.
 You can also go crazy and add a weighted vest to the exercise as well.

 10 Ankle Weight Exercises For Legs and Butt!